amitofsk/dandy/docs/Dandy.md

 - widgets/LEDDisplay.py
 - utilities/SerialAndGui.py

-<br><br>
 In this section, we will send data from the microcontroller to the computer.

-More specifically, you should have a pushbutton wired to a microcontroller, and your microcontroller should be connected to the computer by a USB cable.
-If you aren't pressing the pushbutton, the microcontroller sends the character `F` to the computer.
-If you are pressing the pushbutton, it sends `T`.
+For examples in this section, a pushbutton will be wired to a microcontroller, and your microcontroller will be connected to the computer by a USB cable.
+When the push button is not pressed, the microcontroller will send the character `F` to the computer.
+When the pushbutton is pressed, it sends `T`.
 We'll go through this example multiple ways.

 Think of the pushbutton like a digital input sensor that can either be in one of two possible states.
-You could instead replace it with a [tilt switch](https://www.digikey.com/en/products/detail/c-k/RB-220-07A-R/2747176), [limit switch](https://www.digikey.com/en/products/detail/e-switch/SS0750302F035P1A/16018860), or other such type of digital input sensor instead.
+You could instead replace it with a [tilt switch](https://www.digikey.com/en/products/detail/c-k/RB-220-07A-R/2747176), [limit switch](https://www.digikey.com/en/products/detail/e-switch/SS0750302F035P1A/16018860), or another type of digital input sensor instead.

 ### 7.1 Set up the microcontroller and run the example

 You should still have the pushbutton wired to the microcontroller.
 We'll need it for this example.
 Now, let's program the microcontroller.
-Open the Mu or Arduino IDE.
+Open the Mu, Arduino Lab,  or Arduino IDE.
 Re-open the blinky lights example from section 5.1.3.
 (See file microcontr/serialWriteMP.py, microcontr/serialWriteCP.py, microcontr/serialWritePSoC.py, or src/microcontr/serialWriteArd.py.)
 We'll use this program once again in this section.

 Run it, and then close the IDE for your microcontroller.
 Leave the microcontroller connected to your computer with the USB cable.
-<br><br>

 ### 7.2 Receiving characters from the microcontroller, no GUI

-In the previous section, we wrote code for the microcontroller using the Mu or Arduino IDE.
+In the previous section, we wrote code for the microcontroller using the Mu, Arduino Lab, or Arduino IDE.
 In this section, we will be writing code for the computer using IDLE IDE.
-<br><br>

 Copy the code below or open the example that came with the DANDY library.
 Make sure to set your port appropriately.
-<br><br>

 Run the code.
 When you are not pressing the pushbutton wired to the microcontroller, it will print `F`.
 When you are pressing the pushbutton, it will print `T`.

 (See file src/examples/DigitalIn.py.)